johannalongmuir/Johannasfuntimeintellijcheatsheet/Exercise.md

   - The variable name itself created section 3 for "Sci-Fi".
   - Go to where the variable fantasy is used for lordOfTheRings and inline the variable.
 Inline this occurance only and keep the variable.
   - Undo and inline the fantasy variable.
+- Inline methods, using the same command will be covered in section 8.

 ### 5: Extract Constant
 - Go to the class you renamed in section 2, [MoviesByLocation](src/main/java/Refactoring/MoviesByLocation.java).